matanitah/beagle/README.md

-# Self-Improving Cypher Query Agent
+# Beagle

-This project implements a self-improving agent that optimizes Cypher queries using a Darwinian approach.
-The agent continuously evolves and improves its query performance based on execution time and correctness.
+This project implements a self-improving Cypher query generating that optimizes Cypher queries using a Darwinian approach.
+Given a benchmark of question-answer pairs, and a knowledge graph, the agent will iterate on its own internal workflow to optimize for the best agentic cypher generation performance.
+This project was inspired by Darwinian Godel Machines, see the paper here: https://arxiv.org/abs/2505.22954

 ## Features

-- Loads and evaluates Cypher queries from a benchmark
+- Loads question and answer pairs from a benchmark in the benchmarks folder
-- Applies various mutations to optimize queries
+- Applies workflow mutations to optimize methods to answer
-- Only keeps improvements that show better performance
+- Only keeps improvements that show better pass@1 performance (i.e. only changes which lead to a greater proportion of cypher queries being generated returning the same results as the ground truth queries are kept)
 - Saves and loads state to continue improvement over time
 - Uses Neo4j database for query evaluation